 The girl calibrated Myrtle with eyes that seemed to squeeze out green light.
 Gradually dimming, her eyes closed.
 She had short dark doll lashes, Myrtle noticed.
 The boy kissed her hair, which was fanning and webbing in the wind.
-Myrtle could smell youth in the car, above the Dentine, like a memory evoked by scent but incomprehensible, a faded prom corsage pressed in a book.
+Myrtle could smell youth in the car, above the Dentine and the deer tongue wafting from the woods, like a memory evoked by scent but not yet comprehensible, a faded prom corsage pressed in a book.

-"Well, here we are," she said, looking out at the new brick courthouse in full evening sun.
-Quartered off by the intersection, where a traffic light blinked on red, were the usual accomodations of any small town: a post office, a store, a service station, spreading out to houses intermingled with mobile homes, a school, the negro quarters behind the school eighteen miles from the nearest town.
+"Well, here we are," she said, looking out at the new brick courthouse, central to the town, in full evening sun.

-Myrtle did find it all so dreary.
-On a Saturday night you could cook Sunday dinner, watch television or do as Myrtle did: sit around a beer joint on the line - the only woman - and witness the games of billiard and pinball, the good ole boys passing through for a six-pack, at best a nasty scrap when some of them got tanked-up and boistrous...listening to the same old tunes on the jukebox.
+Quartered off by the intersection, where a traffic light blinked on red, were the usual singular accommodations of any small town: a post office, a store, a service station, spreading out to houses intermingled with mobile homes, a school, the negro quarters behind the school - eighteen miles from the nearest town, to epeak of, valdesta.
+Myrtle did find it so dreary, this place, Statenville.
+On a Saturday night you could cook for sunday dinner, watch television or do as Myrtle did: sit around the beer joint on the line - the only woman - and witness the games of billiard and pinball, the good ole boys passing through for a six-pack, at best a nasty scrap when some of them got tanked-up and boistrous...listening to the music.
 Sometimes she did her nails.

 "I reckon you got the papers," she said, checking her face in her compact mirror, powdering her oily sharp nose.

 "Shit!"
 One eyebrow was painted higher than the other.
 "Give me a minute."